jlegs/auction-manager-online/README.rst

 Auction Manager Online
 ===============

-For any nontechnical readers who got here through some sort of search for 'auction manager', this web app is currently under development and not ready for deployment.
+This application aims to help the nonprofit Wildlife Center of Virginia to manage its auction fundraisers, which often constitute a large portion of their annual funding.

-The application aims to help nonprofits manage auction fundraisers, which often constitute a large portion of their annual funding.
+The application's license is the MIT license.
+The only thing that is very specific to the Wildlife Center is the logo displayed on the pages.
+This means that if you'd like to fork this repo for some other auction fundraiser, you're free to do so, and altering it to your needs shouldn't be terribly difficult.

 Current features: